 Curator Gina Buenfeld, a participant in the Cornwall Workshop 2017, organised for José Roca, Artistic Director of FLORA ars+natura in Bogotá, Colombia, to come to Cornwall for Groundwork’s opening weekend.
 Roca gave a talk about Abel Rodriguez, whose work he has curated in numerous international exhibitions.
 A small selection of Rodriguez’s drawings was presented at Trebah Gardens from 5 to 7 May 2018.

-Liam Jolly and Rosanna Martin, participants in the workshop, have initiated a Groundwork exhibition in Liam’s new project space, an old auction room near the train station in Redruth.
-Where it is, there it is opens on 1 September 2018 and invites participants from all the Cornwall Workshops held since 2011 to contribute.
+In September 2018 Liam Jolly and Rosanna Martin, participants in the workshop, organised an exhibition as part of Groundwork, inaugurating Liam’s new project space, an old auction room near the train station in Redruth.
+Where it is, there it is invited participants from all the Cornwall Workshops held since 2011 to contribute.